matt-42/lithium/README.md

 # Need some help ?

-Post a github issue if you need help with Lithium.
-And there are no dummy questions !
+Please post a github issue if you need help with Lithium.
+Even the dumiest question are welcome.

 # Supported compilers:
     - Linux: G++ 9.2, Clang++ 9.0
     - MacOS: Apple clang version 12.0.0
-    - Windows: Not supported
+    - Windows: Not supported.
+Waiting for a bugfix in the MSVC C++ compiler.

 # Support the project